cacabo/themetric/README.md

   - [x] Profile picture
 - [x] User roles?
 Who can edit what?
 - [x] Restrictions on who can make accounts / who can be admins?
-  - [x] Have a referred controller where super admins can add emails, and in order to register one's email must be referred.
-  - [ ] Allow super admins to delete accounts
 - [x] Update edit form, make sure it works with names, bios
 - [x] Admin can edit admin show page if on their own
 - [x] Link to admin show page if logged in
 - [x] Admin information page
 - [ ] Complete meta tags
+- [ ] Allow super admins to delete accounts

 ##### Article configuration
 - [x] Add locations to posts / region